 In many cases, it used to take several years to obtain an EB-5 Green Card.
 However, you can now do a few things to speed up the process.

-The regional center investment option is the best choice for nearly all EB-5 applicants.
-Since its inception, the EB-5 Regional Center Program has been a simpler investment option than the direct investment model, with more safety features and easier job creation requirements.
-Regional center investors also have fewer management responsibilities than direct investors.
+Investing in a regional center is the best choice for nearly all EB-5 applicants.
+Since its inception, the EB-5 Regional Center Program has been a simpler option than the direct investment model, with more safety features and easier job creation requirements.

 Aside from “reserving” these visa quotas, TEA investments also come with the benefit of the lower investment threshold of $800,000, as opposed to the standard EB-5 minimum investment amount of $1,050,000.

-• Located outside a metropolitan statistical area (MSA), as defined by the U.S. Office of Management and Budget.
+- Located outside a metropolitan statistical area (MSA), as defined by the U.S. Office of Management and Budget.

-• Not located by the outer boundary of a city or town with a population equal to or greater than 20,000.
+- Not located within the outer boundary of any city or town with a population of 20,000 or more, according to the most recent decennial census.

 Some such investors have become conditional Green Card holders within just a few months of investing.